renioko/renioko/README.md

 Feel free to contact me if you have any questions or suggestions.

 ### About me:
 I'm coding from UK.
-I'm on a fascinating journey to become PRO Backend Developer.
+I'm on a fascinating journey to become PRO Backend Developer. <br>
 I love coffe ☕, camping ⛺,  , collaborating with others 💫 and refactoring my code 🛠️.

 ## Junior Python Developer: